Loading CES pipeline...

 • Signal_Vs_BG : Signal-to-background ratio.

 • Z_Prime & Robust_Z_Prime : Standard assay quality metrics.
-Values < 0.5 automatically trigger a 'Bad' flag warning.
+Values < 0.5 automatically trigger a warning.

 Results table metrics